At the risk of shattering some dreams, here we attempt to debunk some of the great vodka myths!

 While many imported vodkas are excellent and America was a mere 800 years late to the vodka-making party, vodkas made in the United States are of excellent quality, offering a great variety of tastes.

 Myth #6 The more expensive, the better it is.

 Many less expensive vodka brands are excellent and offer a real value.
 The key to quality lies in the type of raw materials being used, the distillation technique and the quality of the bottling.

 With packaging costs often exceeding the product cost many times over, don’t be misled by an expensive, shiny package.

 Myth #7 Vodka is supposed to be odorless and tasteless.

 With no odor or taste, we would have water.

 Of course vodkas have tastes and odors.
 Some are very light and are easily overpowered by mixers such as orange juice.
 Some vodka brands are known for their oily character.
-Vodkas gain their character from the grain source used to make the initial spirit and from the distillation process.
+Vodkas gain their character from the base ingredient used to make the initial spirit and from the distillation process.